Ultraicee/tpsNet/README.md

 # Reconstructing-Dynamic-Soft-Tissue-with-Stereo-Endoscope-Based-on-a-Single-layer-Network

+You can find the official newest version at https://github.com/SiyuanXuu/tpsNet.

 This is a TensorFlow implementation for training and testing tpsNet models using the method described in
 >
 > **Reconstructing-Dynamic-Soft-Tissue-with-Stereo-Endoscope-Based-on-a-Single-layer-Network**